 Poet, translator, musician, arts organizer, contractor, and father of two, Mitch produced four Albuquerque Poetry Festivals, published THE TONGUE newsletter for eight years, and received a Gratitude Award in 2013 from New Mexico Literary Arts for his warehouse performance space THE PROJECTS.

-this poem was included in the anthology IN COMPANY, edited by Lee Bartlett, V.B.
+a version of this poem was included in the anthology IN COMPANY, edited by Lee Bartlett, V.B.
 Price, and Dianne Edenfield Edwards, published by the University of New Mexico Press in 2004

 the truth revealed can stop us in our tracks…..faith keeps us going